Kaveri-Vaidya/Cisco-Networking-Labs/labs/4. cisco-router-switch-basics/README.md

 SW1(config)#ip default-gateway 10.10.10.2

 This is different from how routers handle it — routers use routing tables, switches use this single command.
-Worth remembering.

 ### Interface Descriptions